Constructing many-twist M\"obius bands with small aspect ratios

 Here's the key idea for this paper: If we wrap very tightly at a large angle, then we can escape using a constant length of band.
 Construct an ``escape accordion" by folding along parallel lines, 45 degrees rotated from the sides of the band.

 Color the front side of the band red and the back side blue.
 Then, after folding the accordion, the band looks like this:

-The key insight about the accordion is that its construction uses a parallelogram with base 2, regardless of the distance between folds.
+The key insight about the accordion is that its construction uses a parallelogram with base 2,\footnote{Recall that here and throughout the paper, bands and ribbon knots are assumed to have width 1.} regardless of the distance between folds.
 Thus, if we want to achieve $n$ half-twists using $\epsilon$ additional length of band, we can let there be $\lceil n/2\epsilon \rceil$ folds in the accordion.
-Adding in the pre-bends for the wrapping step yields a new prebend diagram:
+A base of 2 is required so that the two ends of the band do not crash into each other during the wrapping step (see Fig. 6).
+Adding in the prefolds for the wrapping step yields a new prefold diagram:

-We can now fold this up, retaining the same red-blue coloring used in figure 5.
+We can now fold this up, retaining the same red-blue coloring used in Figure 4, to obtain Figure 6.